FunkyloverOne/bundler-test-dummy/README.md

 ruby dummy.rb
 ```

-The `dummy.rb` references the **renamed** gem by its old GitHub link, and still works - so it proves that renaming the GitHub repository for a gem refenced with an old GitHub link is entirely safe.
+The `dummy.rb` references the **renamed** gem repository by its old GitHub link and still works -
+so it proves that renaming the GitHub repository for a gem refenced with an old GitHub link is entirely safe.